-Seriously?
-If everyone tells you to get a second opinion and when you do, you’re verbally abused, you can see why I hesitate.
-I sent my publicist in because I didn’t want this doctor angry with me.
-What if I really had gone under the knife?
-I don’t want someone mad at me digging around inside.
-It was difficult, let me tell you.
-Nobody wants to piss off their doctor, me included.
-When everyone in my family urges me toward a second opinion, you can be sure that’s what I’m gonna do.
+If everybody tells you that you should get a second opinion, but then verbally abuse you when you do, why isn't there a law against that?
+I sent in my publicist because I didn't want this doctor angry with me.
+What if I really had to get this removed?
+I didn't want someone who is mad at me digging around inside of me.
+Nobody wants to piss off their doctor, and I didn't either, but everybody in my family wanted me to get a second opinion.
+And I was going to do that.

-I told my LA doctor the whole story.
-How the previous had said “You’re too young to be the head of anything and you just don’t see the history of cancer I do.”
-My LA doc countered with “Carol, I knew that she was competing with me, but I didn’t think she’d endanger a patient’s life just to steal that patient from me…”
+When I got to Los Angeles, I told the doctor out there the whole story.
+I said this doctor told me that you were, "too young to be the head of anything and that you didn't see all the history of cancer that she did.”
+My doctor in Los Angeles responded with, "Carol, I knew that she was in competition with me.
+But it never dawned on me that she would endanger a patient's life just to take that patient away from me."